The best way to Face your Shaving

 De beste manier om je gezicht te scheren

-An electric razor is easy but not nearly as thorough as the age-old technique of wet shaving.
-Wet shaving literally means shaving your face "wet," that is, with water.
+An electric shaver is convenient but not nearly as thorough as the age-old technique of wet Shaving.
+Wet Shaving literally means shaving your Face 'wet', with water.
 But it also requires a bit more knowledge.
-Knowledge we hope to give you on this day.
-Time for a roadmap, a quick course on 'how to shave', a great enrichment of your shaving routine and maybe your life.
-Okay, that may be going a bit far, but we are purebred 'wet shave' fanatics!
+Knowledge that we hope to impart to you today.
+Time for a step-by-step plan, a quick course on 'how to Shaving', a major enhancement to your shaving routine and perhaps your life.
+Okay, that might be a bit of an exaggeration, but we are true 'wet-shaving' enthusiasts!
 Enjoy your step-by-step plan and ultimately enjoy your shave.

-We'll sum it up briefly for you.
-There are a huge number of reasons to leave your electric razor in the closet.
-Read the main reasons below.
+We'll keep it brief for you.
+There are numerous reasons to leave your electric device in the cupboard.
+Read the most important reasons below.

-• Reduces inconveniences such as ingrown hairs and shaving irritation
+• Reduces discomforts like ingrown hairs and shaving irritation

-• Is a lot cheaper in the long run
+• Is much cheaper in the long run

-• Hairs are cut shorter so you need to shave less often
+• Hairs are cut shorter so you need to Shaving less often

-• A closer shave than with an electric shaver
+• A smoother shaving result than with an electric device

-One reason many men still stick with their shaver is that it is (or seems) easier than wet shaving.
+A reason many men stick to their Electric Shaver is that it is easier (or seems easier) than wet Shaving.
 But trust us, once you know the steps, it's a piece of cake.

-Clean and relaxed skin is essential for good results from your shave.
+A clean and relaxed skin is essential for a good shaving result.
 So first, for example, take a nice shower and let the steam from the shower do its work.
-Your pores will open and your skin will become nice and supple.
-Clean your face with a good cleanser, then all dead skin cells will be removed from your skin.
-That way you will reduce the chance of ingrown hairs.
+Your pores will open, and your skin will become nice and supple.
+Clean your Face with a good Cleanser, then all dead skin cells will be removed from your skin.
+This way, you will reduce the chance of ingrown hairs.

-Don't have time to shower?
+No time to shower?
 No problem.
-Use a washcloth or towel with warm water and place it on your face for about 2 to 3 minutes.
-The heat, like the steam from the shower, will do its job.
+Use a washcloth or towel with warm water and place it on your Face for about 2 to 3 minutes.
+The heat, just like the steam from the shower, will do its job.

-When you wet your beard or mustache, they will be easier to shave.
-So wash these hairy friends in the shower as well.
-Even nicer is to wash them with a good beard shampoo or beard conditioner.
-Then you will soften the hairs and therefore it will be easier to shave them.
-The blade will feel less resistance and therefore it will be easier for you to shave more precisely.
+When you wet your Beard or Moustache, they will be easier to Shaving.
+So wash these hairy friends under the shower as well.
+It's even better to wash them with a good Beard Shampoo or Beard Conditioner.
+This will make the hairs softer, making it easier to Shaving them.
+The blade will encounter less resistance, making it easier for you to Shaving more precisely.

 Step 3: Use a shaving product

 Time for a good shaving product.
-Here the choice is up to you and your preferences.
-There are quite a few differences between a shaving soap, cream, oil, gel and foam.
-It takes some searching to find the product that suits you best.
+The choice here is a bit up to you and your preferences.
+There are quite a few differences between a Shaving Soap, cream, oil, Hair Gel, and foam.
+It's a matter of finding the product that suits you best.

-A fine shaving soap is always good.
-Whip it up in a shaving bowl with a shaving brush until you create a rich lather.
-Apply the lather to your beard or mustache with circular motions of the shaving brush.
-Let this soak in for a while so you give the beard hairs a chance to become even smoother and softer.
-A shaving soap often consists of tremendously fine and natural ingredients that will nourish and soften your skin.
+A good Shaving Soap is always a good choice.
+Whip it up in a Shaving Bowl with a shaving brush until you create a rich lather.
+Apply the lather to your Beard or Moustache with circular motions of the shaving brush .
+Let this soak in for a moment to give the beard hairs a chance to become even more supple and softer.
+A Shaving Soap often consists of extremely fine and natural ingredients that will nourish and soften your skin.

 Shaving Cream

-A shaving cream applies in the same way as a shaving soap, but foams a little easier and will be easier to clean.
-So its use is somewhat simplified.
-A shaving cream often contains different kinds of ingredients as a shaving soap and slightly less natural formulas.
-Therefore, look mainly at your own preferences.
+A Shaving Cream is applied in the same way as a Shaving Soap, but it foams a bit easier and will be easier to clean.
+Its use is therefore somewhat simplified.
+A Shaving Cream often contains different types of ingredients than a Shaving Soap and slightly less natural formulas.
+Therefore, mainly look at your own preferences.

-If you want to go for pure convenience, go for shaving cream.
-Straight from the spray can onto your skin and shave away!
-Of course, a shaving foam does not contain the nourishing ingredients that a shaving soap does, but it is nice and easy for a quick shave.
+For those who want pure convenience, go for Shaving Foam.
+Directly from the spray can onto your skin and Shaving away!
+Of course, a Shaving Foam does not contain the nourishing ingredients that a Shaving Soap does offer, but it is nice and easy for a quick shave.

-It is also helpful to use a pre shave before shaving in men.
-A pre shave will put a sort of layer over your skin that will protect your skin and make your beard hairs a little extra soft.
+It is also handy to use a pre shave for Shaving for men.
+A pre shave will create a kind of layer over your skin that protects your skin and makes your beard hairs a bit extra soft.

 Step 4: Use a good razor

-Perhaps the most important step if you are wondering how to shave.
+Perhaps the most important step if you are wondering how to Shaving.
 A good razor is the foundation!
-Even if you follow all the other steps so well, a blunt razor can throw a big spanner in the works.
-A blunt razor is the biggest culprit behind ingrown hairs, razor bumps, razor burn and irritation.
-So you don't want any of that.
-You know your razor is blunt when it no longer glides smoothly across your skin.
+Even if you follow all the other steps very well, a dull razor can throw a wrench in the works.
+A dull razor is namely the biggest culprit behind ingrown hairs, razor bumps, razor burn, and irritation.
+You definitely don't want to have any of that.
+You know your razor is dull when it no longer glides smoothly over your skin.

 Which razor is best to use?

-You need to figure out which razor is best for you.
-You have a choice of the safety razor, shavette and the cartridge razor.
-All have pros and cons so that's why you need to figure out which one suits you.
+You need to find out which razor is best for you.
+You can choose from the Safety Razor, Shavette, and the Cartridge Razor.
+They all have pros and cons, so you need to find out which one suits you.

-• Prevents inconveniences such as ingrown hairs and skin irritation
+• Prevents discomfort like ingrown hairs and skin irritation

-• Much more comfortable shave than with a cartridge razor
+• Much more comfortable Shaving than with a Cartridge Razor

-• In the long run a lot cheaper than a cartridge razor
+• Much cheaper in the long run than a Cartridge Razor

 • Better for the environment

-• Prevents inconveniences such as ingrown hairs and skin irritation
+• Prevents discomfort like ingrown hairs and skin irritation

 • It just looks really cool